polmoreno/DEVELOPMENT-AND-OPERATIONS/README.md

 In summary, this book will prepare you to:
 ```
-Learn what Red Teaming is and how it differs from other security testing engagements
+● Learn what Red Teaming is and how it differs from other security testing engagements.
-Understand the unique view of the offensive security field of Red Teaming and the concepts,
+● Understand the unique view of the offensive security field of Red Teaming and the concepts,
-principles, and guidelines critical to its success
+principles, and guidelines critical to its success.
-Design and create threat-specific goals to measure and train organizational defenders
+● Design and create threat-specific goals to measure and train organizational defenders.
-Learn to use the “Get In, Stay In, and Act” methodology to achieve operational impacts
+● Learn to use the “Get In, Stay In, and Act” methodology to achieve operational impacts.
-Design, operate, and run a professional red teaming program
+● Design, operate, and run a professional red teaming program.
-Make the best use of a Red Team and apply it to measure and understand an organization's
+● Make the best use of a Red Team and apply it to measure and understand an organization's
-security defenses
+security defenses.
 ```

 ## Acknowledgments